johannschopplich/kirby-writer-marks/.github/README.md

 # Custom Writer Field Marks (With Footnote Mark Example)

-> ℹ️ Kirby doesn't support custom writer marks at the moment.
+> Kirby doesn't support custom writer marks at the moment.
 This will probably be added in future versions.
 Until then, here's a guide.

 This repository has two objectives: